ystia/yorc/doc/cli.rst

   * ``--janus-api``: Specifies the host and port used to join the Janus' REST API.
 Defaults to ``localhost:8800``.
 Configuration entry ``janus_api`` and env var ``JANUS_API`` may also be used.
   * ``--no-color``: Disable coloring output (By default coloring is enable).
+  * ``-s`` or ``--secured``: Use HTTPS to connect to the Janus REST API
+  * ``--ca-file``: This provides a file path to a PEM-encoded certificate authority.
+This implies the use of HTTPS to connect to the Janus REST API.
+  * ``--skip-tls-verify``: skip-tls-verify controls whether a client verifies the server's certificate chain and host name.
+If set to true, TLS accepts any certificate presented by the server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+This should be used only for testing.
+This implies the use of HTTPS to connect to the Janus REST API.

 CLI Commands related to deployments
 -----------------------------------